amarjeetkhera/Fake-News-Detector-and-Explainer/README.md

 -   Labels: Binary (fake news: 1, real news: 0)

 To enhance the model's performance and address class imbalance some data was synthetically augmented using the `faker` library.
 The augmented data consisted synthetically generated fake news from various domains such as geopolitics, technology, science, history, culture, past, future, health, entertainment, sports, finance, environment, space exploration, artificial intelligence, social media, climate change and education.
+The fake news created using the `faker` library, produced realistic-sounding but fictional data, which generated coherent and contextually relevant text.
+This approach ensured a diverse and challenging dataset that mirrors the complexities of real-world fake news.

 ## Key Features